 Victoire de Castellane celebrates 2 decades as Dior’s Jewellery creative director

-2020 is a special year for Dior Fine Jewellery since the French house celebrates the 20th-anniversary of Victoire de Castellane as its creative director.
+But this year is a special one for Dior Fine Jewellery since the French house celebrates the 20th-anniversary of Victoire de Castellane as its creative director.
 As a matter of fact, it was de Castellane who developed and launched Dior Joaillerie after LVMH CEO Bernard Arnault poached her from Chanel in 1999.

 In these twenty years, Victoire de Castellane has become famous for her signature designs; fabulous hybrid creatures, a mix of flowers and insects covered in colourful enamel and gems, having often secret movable parts.
 De Castellane whimsical collections seem out of a dream and have won her almost 100k followers on Instagram and fans all over the world.